skellis46/slipbox/improvisation and the threshold of the self.md

 Given these aspects of the movement practice, I suspect that our version of authentic movement has more in common with body awareness practices characterised by Mehling et al. that emphasise 'non-judgmental "mindfulness"' [-@mehling-2011-body p.1]; for example Body Awareness Therapy, Feldenkrais, Alexander Method and Body-Oriented Psychotherapy [@mehling-2011-body].
 Although our authentic movement practice does not act as a proxy for all dancing, whether artistic, social or therapeutic, I assume that it intersects with many body-based practices, including various dance techniques, and is itself shaped by multiple practices.

 The research is distinct from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-movement; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetica], or in which artist-scholars present discrete episodes of practice research [see @ellis-2023-ecosystemic].
-Instead, the research presented here is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the experience and its analysis.
+Instead, the research presented here offers a phenomenological cross-section of _awareness while dancing_.
+I treat this awareness as the corporeal and material substrate of both the experience itself and its analysis.

 ## Architecture of the experience

-The trajectory or architecture of each improvisation is described clearly in the retrospective conversations with Katye Coe and with Rosemary Lee.
-It consists of five parts that do have some experiential overlap: Entering the practice / Crossing a threshold; Serial sensory tracking; Widening of attention; Deep sensory improvising; Being danced; and Ending / Return to ordinary life.
+The trajectory or architecture of each improvisation is described in various ways in the retrospective conversations with Katye Coe and with Rosemary Lee.
+It consists of five parts that do have some experiential overlap: Entering the practice / Crossing a threshold; Serial sensory tracking; Widening of attention; Deep sensory dancing; Being danced; and Ending / Return to ordinary life.
 Although written here in a linear way, these layers are not necessarily linear progressions.

 ### Entering the practice / Crossing a threshold